vaginessa/Linder/README.md

 This simple Python3 script will bind a Metasploit generated android payload with any other apk.

+It just automates the following:-

+  [+] Copying payload smali files into target app.
+  [+] Finding target app's MainActivity smali files.
+  [+] Finding Hookpoint and adding hook there.
+  [+] Writing permissions in the Androidmanifest.xml
+  [+] Compile the infected app.
+  [+] Signing.

+There are some apps like FacebookLite which are a little protected by this method.
+The MainActivity smali file specified in the Manifest is not present.
+I'll come up with something in the next update.

+And a Special Thanks to (TheSpeedX)[https://github.coom/TheSpeedX] for optimising this script.

 ## Installation

 Just make sure apktool and apksigner are properly installed.